buildCodeZ/buildz/README.md

 only realize codes of read and write now,  code of format checking may be writing in future, if I have time.

 2. IoC framework codes(buildz.Builder, buildz.main)
-    description is in buildz.keys, run this code to see: buildz.keys.help('en') here is an example in buildz/demo
+    description is in buildz.keys, run this code to see: "buildz.keys.help('en')" or "python -m buildz ? en" here is an example in buildz/demo
     you can open an commond line in demo folder and run like this:
         1) python test.py ./demo.confz ./value.confz